 Proxy services mainly reroute traffic so they have few servers to route them through and thus your requests take longer to complete. on the other hand, VPNs have a much larger network of computers that can handle more requests simultaneously thus making them faster.

-With Proxies, your internet activities are not hidden because there is no encryption between ISP and you, it basically just bypasses your ISP and connect you directly to the internet.
+With Proxies, your internet activities are not hidden because there is no encryption between ISP and you, it basically just bypasses your ISP and connects you directly to the internet.
 Where VPN provides encryption, authentication and integrity protection to the traffic that routes through a Secure tunnel that is completely anonymous.

-Another difference between proxy and VPN is – VPN tunnels all your traffic through a heavily encrypted and secure connection to the VPN server.
-This makes VPN an ideal solution high-stakes tasks where security and privacy are of paramount of importance.
-With VPN, neither your ISP, Government, or a guy snooping over open Wi-Fi connection can access your traffic.
+Another difference between a proxy and a VPN is – a VPN tunnels all your traffic through a heavily encrypted and secure connection to the VPN server.
+This makes VPN an ideal solution for high-stakes tasks where security and privacy are of paramount of importance.
+With VPN, neither your ISP, the Government, or a guy snooping over open Wi-Fi connection can access your traffic.

 Unlike a proxy, VPN is set at the operating system level, it captures all the traffic coming from the device it is set up on.
-Whether it is your web traffic, BitTorrent client, game, or a Windows Update, it captures traffic from all the applications from your device.
+Whether it is your web traffic, BitTorrent client, game, or Windows Update, it captures traffic from all the applications on your device.

 Proxy functions at browsers while VPN functions at the firewall.